HIppei/open-data-in-sapporo/README.md

 I have made a SDK to access easily the data even though api endpoints are already accessible in the page above.

+One remarkable point is that I have curated api endpoints and params using [crawler](https://www.npmjs.com/package/crawler).
+If you are interested in that method, please refer to the [file](https://github.com/HIppei/open-data-in-sapporo/blob/main/crawler/crawler.js).

 ## Usage

 - Install